daviswr/ZenPacks.daviswr.ZFS/README.md

   * Capacity percentage for error threshold.
 Default 85.
 * `zZPoolThresholdCritical`
   * Capacity percentage for critical threshold.
 Default 90.
+* `zZFSExecPrefix`
+  * Prefix for zpool/zfs/zdb commands.
+Defaults to /usr/bin/sudo
+* `zZFSBinaryPath`
+  * Path to the zfs command.
+Defaults to /sbin/zfs
+* `zZPoolBinaryPath`
+  * Path to the zpool command.
+Defaults to /sbin/zpool
+* `zZdbBinaryPath`
+  * Path to the zdb command.
+Defaults to /sbin/zdb

 ## Illumos & FreeBSD notes
 Being an OpenZFS/ZoL user, that's what I'm primarily developing against, so everything uses `sudo` rather than `pfexec` and paths to things are `/sbin` rather than `/usr/sbin`.
 But support might come in the form of a second set of modelers and monitoring templates.

 That said, this ZenPack's still a work in progress; all of the `zdb`, `zpool`, and `zfs` parameters should work on an Illumos system, at least.
 Some [patient](https://github.com/Crosse) [friends](https://github.com/baileytj3) that use SmartOS have helped me with that.

+The `zZFSExecPrefix`, `zZFSBinaryPath`, `zZPoolBinaryPath`, and `zZdbBinaryPath` zProperties could be customized to work on a non-Linux system.

 ## Usage
 ### Modelers